official-stockfish/Stockfish/README.md

 ## License

-Stockfish is free software licensed under the [GNU General Public License v3][license-link].
+Stockfish is free, open-source software licensed under the [GNU General Public License v3][license-link].
 You are free to use, modify, and distribute the software under the terms of this license.

+---

+For the latest updates and more information, visit our [official website][website-link] or join our [Discord community][discord-link].

 [build-link]:         https://github.com/official-stockfish/Stockfish/actions/workflows/stockfish.yml
 [commits-link]:       https://github.com/official-stockfish/Stockfish/commits/master